🌟 Dream Bundle Special ✨

 ...these questions become even more relevant and important for the overall growth of our industry.

 It has taken months of research, many emails, and long nights of delving through website after website to uncover companies that readily showed eco-conscious transparency.
 And after all of that work, I hope that you will join me as I delve deeper into why sustainability is important to babywearing and the overall babywearing industry.
-As you read the following series I will show you many examples of this, such as:
+As you read these upcoming posts, I will show you many examples of this, such as:

 • highlighting recycled, upcycled, and fully renewable fiber types